-We are delighted to offer freshly minted 1 oz Liberty Bell Silver Rounds produced by A-Mark Precious Metals.
-Investors and collectors of American memorabilia will find this 99.9% fine silver round an intriguing addition to their treasuries.
-This piece will also make a fine gift as well.
+We are delighted to offer freshly minted 1 oz Liberty Bell design silver rounds produced by A-Mark Precious Metals.
+Investors and collectors of American memorabilia will find this 99.9% fine silver round an intriguing addition to their bullion investment portfolio or collection.

 City officials arranged a public celebration with free food and drink for the first ringing of the recast bell.
 Though the new bell did not break when it was struck, it sounded like two coal scuttles being banged together, according to records of the account.
 Mocked by the crowd, Pass and Stow quickly took the bell away and recast it again.
 The third bell was finished in June 1753, and the sound was deemed satisfactory.